nik0spapp/icrawler/README.md

 icrawler
 ========
+Here you can find code material related to the up-to-date opinion mining and retrieval system which was described in the following paper:
+Nikolaos Pappas, Georgios Katsimpras, Efstathios Stamatatos, <i>Distinguishing the Popularity Between Topics: A System for Up-to-date Opinion Retrieval and Mining in the Web</i>, 14th International Conference on Intelligent Text Processing and Computational Linguistics, Samos, Greece, LNCS, Springer, 2013 <br />
+<a href="http://publications.idiap.ch/downloads/papers/2013/Pappas_CICLING_2013.pdf" target="_blank">http://publications.idiap.ch/downloads/papers/2013/Pappas_CICLING_2013.pdf</a>

 Until the full version of the code is uploaded here, please check the individual components that are available in my repository: